capnnemo2/at-product-guide/README.md

-# Artisan Trellis Product Guide
+# Affable Triceratops Product Guide

-This app serves as a repository for the specs of all products manufactored by the company Artisan Trellis.
+This app serves as a repository for the specs of products manufactored by the company Affable Triceratops.

 ---